-MAMMOTH COMMUNITY WATER DISTRICT CONSUMER CONFIDENCE REPORT - 2010
+MAMMOTH COMMUNITY WATER DISTRICT CONSUMER CONFIDENCE REPORT - 2011

 This brochure is intended to provide the consumer information about the sources and quality of their drinking water.
-The information includes results of 2010 levels of detected contaminants, compliance with drinking water regulations, and health related materials.
-In 2010, the District conducted testing for over 80 constituents that are regulated by the California Department of Public Health.
+The information includes levels of detected contaminants, compliance with drinking water regulations, and health related materials in 2011.